Persistent Local Systems: Introduction

-We would like to say that the $\mathcal P(U)$-dimension part of $\Hfunc_j(f^{-1}p)$ guaranteed by 1 forms a family over $U$.
+We would like to say that the $\mathcal P(U)$-dimension part of $\Hfunc_j(f^{-1}p)$ guaranteed by the first property forms a family over $U$.
 To do that, we need to recall the idea of a local system.

 \paragraph{Local Systems.} A {local system} $\mathcal{L}$ over a space $U$, also called a locally constant sheaf over $U$, is a ``family'' of vector spaces parameterized by points in $U$.
-It may be defined as the following data: \begin{enumerate} \item a vector space $\mathcal L_p$ for every point $p\in U$ called the stalk of $\mathcal L$ at $p$, and \item an isomorphism $\mathcal L_\gamma: \mathcal L_p\to \mathcal L_q$ for every homotopy class $\gamma$ of paths from $p$ to $q$ called the monodromy along $\gamma$. \end{enumerate} Local systems over $U$ form a category; morphisms $\mathcal L \to \mathcal L'$ are sets of linear maps $\mathcal L_p\to \mathcal L'_p$ for each $p\in U$ that commute with the monodromy maps.
+It may be defined as the following data: \begin{enumerate} \item a vector space $\mathcal L_p$ for every point $p\in U$ called the stalk of $\mathcal L$ at $p$, and \item an isomorphism $\mathcal L_\gamma: \mathcal L_p\to \mathcal L_q$ for every homotopy class $\gamma$ of paths from $p$ to $q$ called the monodromy along $\gamma$. \end{enumerate} Local systems over $U$ form a category: morphisms $\mathcal L \to \mathcal L'$ are sets of linear maps $\mathcal L_p\to \mathcal L'_p$ for each $p\in U$ that commute with the monodromy maps.
 The isomorphisms $\mathcal L_\gamma$ are required to be compatible with composition of paths.
-If $U'$ is a subset of $U$, a local system $\mathcal L$ over $U$ restricts to a local system $\mathcal L|U'$ over $U'$ by throwing away all the data that does not lie in $U'$.
-If $U$ is connected, the vector spaces $\mathcal L_p$ all have the same dimension and if further $U$ is simply connected, they may all be identified with a single vector space $V$ so that the maps $L_\gamma $ are all the identity on $V$.
+In other words, a local system is a functor from the fundamental groupoid of $U$ to the category of vector spaces, and a morphism of local systems is a natural transformation of functors.
+If $U'$ is a subset of $U$, a local system $\mathcal L$ over $U$ restricts to a local system $\mathcal L|_{U'}$ over $U'$ by throwing away all the data that does not lie in $U'$.
+If $U$ is path-connected, the vector spaces $\mathcal L_p$ all have the same dimension and if further $U$ is simply connected, then they may all be identified with a single vector space $V$ so that all the maps $L_\gamma$ are the identity on $V$.

-\paragraph{The Persistent Local System.} For every connected open set $U\subseteq M$, we construct a local system $\mathcal L(U)$ over $U$ called the {\em persistent local system} of $U$ with the following properties:
+\paragraph{Persistent Local Systems.} For every path-connected open set $U\subseteq M$, we will construct (see Example \ref{ex:bisheaf} followed by Example \ref{ex:stack_example}) a local system $\mathcal L(U)$ over $U$ called the {\em persistent local system} over $U$ with the following properties: